A glass of wine? A “Krügerl” of beer? A sip of something that comes with an alarmingly ambiguous name and a pink umbrella?

 Drinking in public

 It is broadly legal to drink in public places.
-Bear in mind, though, that there are exceptions.
+Bear in mind, though, that there are significant exceptions.

 For example, it’s forbidden in stations and on public transport.